-A hierarchical structure of case lineage elements MUST be used to express the target case's predecessor cases at prior courts.
-Each predecessor case MAY also have its own predecessor case, as necessary to express the full lineage of an appellate case.4

-When the ROA transaction is electronically transferred from one court to another, the target case number in the destination court and the case lineage, which includes the predecessor case number in the sending court.
-MUST be provided.

-If the ROA transaction is a case initiating filing in the destination court, then the FilingCase object MUST be present and the CaseTrackingID MUST be absent.

-Each predecessor case identified in the target case's case lineage may have at most a single associated case type-specific extension and a single court-specific extension.
-The case type and the case type-specific extensions for each predecessor case MUST be consistent throughout the case lineage.

-When a ROA amendment transaction is sent, the Index of Record document MUST reflect the status of the record assuming that the transaction will be accepted.
-If however the transaction is rejected, there will be ramifications for other pending amendment transactions for the same ROA in the same target case.
-5 ecf-v4 0-spec-cd01 Copyright © OASIS Open 2008.
-All Rights Reserved September 21, 2008

-While an ROA transaction is awaiting acceptance or rejection in the destination court, and when the target case consists of multiple records, courts are cautioned against, but not prohibited from, sending additional amendment transactions intended for the same record for the same target case.

-Individual documents within the ROA transaction MUST not be individually accepted or rejected.
+- A hierarchical structure of case lineage elements MUST be used to express the target case's predecessor cases at prior courts.
+Each predecessor case MAY also have its own predecessor case, as necessary to express the full lineage of an appellate case. - When the ROA transaction is electronically transferred from one court to another, the target case number in the destination court and the case lineage, which includes the predecessor case number in the sending court, MUST be provided. - If the ROA transaction is a case initiating filing in the destination court, then the FilingCase object MUST be present and the CaseTrackingID MUST be absent. - Each predecessor case identified in the target case's case lineage may include case type-specific and court-specific extensions.
+The case type and the case type-specific extensions for each predecessor case MUST be consistent throughout the case lineage. - When a ROA amendment transaction is sent, the Index of Record document MUST reflect the status of the record assuming that the transaction will be accepted.
+If however the transaction is rejected, there will be ramifications for other pending amendment transactions for the same ROA in the same target case. - While an ROA transaction is awaiting acceptance or rejection in the destination court, and when the target case consists of multiple records, courts are cautioned against, but not prohibited from, sending additional amendment transactions intended for the same record for the same target case. - Individual documents within the ROA transaction MUST not be individually accepted or rejected.
 All documents within the ROA transaction MUST have the same acceptance or rejection disposition.